lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_TPL.rst

 --------------------

 dfnTrans starts from reconstruction of local velocity field: Darcy fluxes obtained using dfnFlow are used to reconstruct the local velocity field, which is used for particle tracking on the DFN.
-See the particle tracking controls in the dfnTrans_file 'PTDFN_control.dat'.
+See the particle tracking controls in the dfnTrans_file `PTDFN_control.dat`.

 See Module at :ref:`dfnTrans <dfntrans-chapter>` and python docs at :ref:`pydfnTrans: dfnGen <dfnWorks-python-chapter-dfnTrans>`